Plain Language Awards

 I’ve edited four books on first-in-the-family students and healthcare disparities that impact LGBTQ+ people.
 I work closely with authors to help them communicate clearly.
 I draw frequently from plain language principles as I coach authors.

-My recent co-edited and co-written book, Mental Health Among Higher Education Faculty, Administrators, and Graduate Students: A Critical Perspective (Lexington Books), was recently published.
-I’m now working with an editorial team and writing a chapter for an upcoming book, On the Front Lines: Women Faculty’s Experiences of Pandemic Educational Experiences.
+My most recent book is Mental Health Among Higher Education Faculty, Administrators, and Graduate Students: A Critical Perspective (Lexington Books, 2021).
+I’ve co-edited an upcoming book, On the Front Lines: Women Faculty’s Experiences of Pandemic Educational Experiences, which will be published later in 2023.

 Meet the judges for the Plain Language Awards